IBA-mainframe-dev/Global-Repository-for-Mainframe-Developers/zOS System operating/Mainframe automation solutions and best practices/Jenkins MF pipeline code example/README.md

 ## Description of all pipeline stages by execution order :

-Check code
-This step is currently disabled due to missing license from software vendor Steps :
+1. **Check code**
+*NOTE*: This step is optional depending on whether you have an active trial version or a full license

+Steps :
 • Get Jira ticket Id from commit message
 • Get developer’s mail address and store it in Jenkins variable
 • Clone changed branch from git
 • Run SonarQube scanner to analyze code
 • Check analysis results vs quality gate conditions, set pipeline status accordingly

 Failure recovery/notification actions :
 •	Send e-mail to code developer